 Three sets of family (unisex) restrooms are located in the museum and are available for those individuals requiring assistance from a family member or companion.

 DISCOVERY Children’s Museum recognizes the right of people with disabilities to be accompanied by their service animals.
-People with service will be allowed full access to all areas.
+People with service animals will be allowed full access to all areas.
 Service animals must be on a leash and credentialed and must be in the control of the person with a disability or his/her companion.

-The museum attempts to provide other reasonable accommodations with a two week notice and strives to ensure that your entire visit will be comfortable, convenient, and fun!
+The museum attempts to provide other reasonable accommodations with a two week notice and strives to ensure that your entire visit will be comfortable, convenient, educational and fun!